DISCLAIMER: Stupidity presents an elusive threat throughout history, often impossible to overcome.

 Increasing our objective precision in measuring stupidity would be immensely valuable.

 When a speaker (e.g., a politician, religious leader, etc.) speaks, it becomes possible to measure the semantic emptiness of their discourse.
 Consider most any politician/preacher speech filled with unverifiable claims like "Together, we can achieve greatness" or "We must come together in faith."
 These are emotional invocations, not factual statements—essentially hollow sounds.
-Analysis shows that most of religious and political speeches are filled with such hollow, nonsensical phrases.
-(Try sifting any religious or political speech through any AI, prompting it for "What percentage of factual content is there in this text?")
+Text analysis shows that most of religious and political speeches are filled with such hollow, nonsensical phrases.
+(Try sifting any religious or political speech through any good quality AI —there is one here at the bottom of this page, albeit limited in its text length capacity— prompting it for "What percentage of factual content is there in this text?")

-But can we actually "measure" the stupidity in a message?
+But even assuming we can now measure factual content with AI more easily, can we actually "measure" the stupidity in a message?

 The nemesis of stupidity is truth.
 Yet, as Yuval Harari notes, truth is 1) scarce, 2) hard to find, 3) hard to prove, 4) hard to understand, and 5) often painful.